We are only five days until the all important midterm elections.

 We have a big Hispanic and immigrant population here because of our agriculture.

-And how do you feel about getting swaying from the Democratic to the Republican Party right now for this race?
+And how do you feel about them swaying from the Democratic to the Republican Party right now for this race?

-And the Republican Party to its credit, starting with Donald Trump, have become the party of of working men and women.
+And the Republican Party, to its credit, starting with Donald Trump, have become the party of working men and women.